lmmx/polars-fastembed/README.md

 ## Performance Notes

-- Benchmarking shows `Xenova/all-MiniLM-L6-v2` is the fastest, ~8ms per 1k tokens, or ~5ms/1k tok with GPU
+- Benchmarking shows `Xenova/all-MiniLM-L6-v2` is the fastest on CPU, ~8ms per 1k tokens.
-- No batching or explicit parallelism is used in the Rust embedding code
+  - This is the default model.
+- With GPU, `SnowflakeArcticEmbedXS` can achieve ~5ms/1k tok (on both GPU and CPU executors)

 ### Embed